 1. Property Description

-The Landlord hereby leases to the Tenant the real property located at (the "Premises").
+The Landlord hereby leases to the Tenant the residential property located at:

 3. Rent

-The Tenant agrees to pay the Landlord a monthly rent of , due on or before the of each month.
+The total rent for the term of this lease is $__________.
+The Tenant agrees to pay rent in monthly installments of $__________ due on the ___ day of each month.

 4. Security Deposit